jgbakke/CivV-Rise-of-Barbarians-Mod/readme.md

 Thanks to the Historical Spawn Dates, Civ Names by Policies, and Barbarians Evolved Mods.

 I made some changes to each of those to make certain parts of this possible.
-That is why they are included in this repo; I added some new functionality to each of those, so if you use their most recent version it will not work
+That is why they are included in this repo.
+I added some new functionality to each of those, so if you use their most recent version it will not work